airedia/Battleship-game/README.md

 ## Latest Updates

 1. **UX/UI Design**
     - For now the page has only a basic UX/UI design.
+Future implementations will be made.